Logo

 };

-If the four funtions works and without optimization, the result must be :
+If the four functions work and without optimization, the results should be:

 near, z1 = 0.0000000000e+00, z2 = 0.0000000000e+00